thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-time-series-and-attributes-advanced-section.md

 | ... byteTo    | **4**             | Used to slice received data to the specific index.                                                                   |
 | ---           |                   |                                                                                                                      |

-Attributes section using the same parameters as telemetry section.
+The attributes section uses the same parameters as the telemetry section.

 Example:
 ```json